-8.4.2 Client Installation
+8.3.2 Client Installation

-At each NetWorker client, add the NetWorker server's hostname to the /.rhosts file.
-Then do one of the following:
+At each NetWorker client, do one of the following:

-• If you installed NetWorker on the client's disk when you upgraded to DG/UX 5.4 Release 2.01, you need do nothing.
+• If you installed NetWorker on the client's disk when you upgraded to DG/UX 5.4 Release 3.00 you need do nothing.
 NetWorker will work as a client even though you indicated during installation that it was a server.